Louis-Bernard Guyton de Morveau: Early career

-Guyton de Morveau was born in Dijon, where he served as a lawyer, then avocat général, of the Dijon parlement.
+Guyton de Morveau was born on 4 January 1737 in Dijon, where he served as a lawyer, then avocat général, of the Dijon parlement.

 In 1773, already interested in chemistry, he proposed use of "muriatic acid gas" for fumigation of buildings and as a result is sometimes given credit for having suggested chlorine in this use.
 However, chlorine was not well characterized at that time, and hydrogen chloride (made by reacting sodium chloride and sulfuric acid) was actually the active gaseous fumigation agent.

-He was criticized by Jean Pierre Chardenon who told him that he should rest in his literary achievements and stay way from chemistry.
+He was criticized by Jean Pierre Chardenon who told him that he should rest in his literary achievements and stay away from chemistry.
 This challenge led to his resigning his post in 1782 to dedicate himself to chemistry, collaborating on the Encyclopédie Méthodique and working for industrial applications.
 He performed various useful services in this role, and founded La Société des Mines et Verreries in Saint-Bérain-sur-Dheune.
-He developed the first system of chemical nomenclature.

-In 1783, he was elected a foreign member of the Royal Swedish Academy of Sciences and in 1788 a Fellow of the Royal Society.
+In 1783, he was elected a foreign member of the Royal Swedish Academy of Sciences, and in 1788 a Fellow of the Royal Society.

 Revolution

-During the Revolution, Guyton de Morveau (then styled Guyton-Morveau) served as Procureur général syndic of the Côte-d'Or département in 1790, was elected a deputy to the Legislative Assembly in 1792, and then to the National Convention.
+During the Revolution, Guyton de Morveau (then styled Guyton-Morveau) served as Procureur général syndic of the Côte-d'Or département in 1790.
+He was elected a deputy to the Legislative Assembly in August 1791 and served as the president of the Legislative Assembly from 4 to 18 March 1792, early in the Girondin ministry.
+After the Girondins were dismissed in June 1792, he was elected to the National Convention and served in the Commission of Twelve (Commission des Douze), which advised the Assembly on how to handle events following the declaration of war against Austria on 20 April of that year.

-Although a member of the right wing, he voted in favor of the execution of King Louis XVI.
-Guyton de Morveau served on the Committee of Public Safety from 6 April 1793 to 10 July 1793, when he resigned in order to devote his time to the manufacture of firearms, and formation of a corps of balloonists for the French Revolutionary Army.
+He voted with the left wing, including a vote in favor of the execution of King Louis XVI, but according to one historical account, "he does not seem to have become a member of the Jacobin Club".
+Guyton de Morveau served on the Committee of Public Safety from 6 April 1793 to 10 July 1793, when he resigned in order to devote his time to the French Revolutionary Army, working to perfect the manufacture of gunpowder and saltpeter for firearms.
+He invented a new type of cannonball which utilized a ring of lead to improve its firing range, analyzed and tested foreign gunpowder samples, and helped teach men how to manufacture gunpowder.
+He also formed a corp of balloonists.
 He himself flew in a balloon during the battle of Fleurus on 26 June 1794, and assisted in several other battles.

+Guyton de Morveau re-entered the Committee of Public Safety on 6 October 1794, two months after the overthrow of Robespierre, then left again on 3 February 1795.